IBM/secure-bitcoin-wallet/README.md

 1. Persistent data

-A wallet files is stored in a Docker volume, which can be examined by the following command, as the volume name is ${WALLET_NAME} when a wallet container is created as described above.
+A wallet file is stored in a Docker volume, which can be examined by the following command, as the volume name is ${WALLET_NAME} when a wallet container is created as described above.

 ```